Print

 3. When the potatoes are cooked, drain and rinse them with cold water to cool them down a bit, and drain again well (potatoes should still be warm, but not steaming hot).
 Set potatoes aside if still prepping the other ingredients (steps 4 - 5).

-5. Then, make the dressing: to a large bowl, add the minced garlic, extra-virgin olive oil, lemon juice, red wine vinegar, grainy mustard, dried oregano, and 1/2 teaspoon salt.
+2. To a large bowl, add the minced garlic, extra-virgin olive oil, lemon juice, red wine vinegar, grainy mustard, dried oregano, and 1/2 teaspoon salt.
 Whisk to combine.

-7. Add the drained tuna, sliced onion and chopped dill.
-Stir gently to combine.
+2. Stir gently to combine.
 Taste the salad and add more salt if needed.
 The potato salad can be served warm right away, or at room temperature, or cold.

 Notes